 The simple answer to your question is yes.
 See Alexander Beider, A Dictionary of Ashkenazic Given Names: Their Origins, Structure, Pronunciation, and Migrations(Bergenfield, NJ: Avotaynu, Inc., 2001), 424, who lists Sheyl (or, in your spelling, Shail) as the Northeastern (=Lithuanian) Yiddish pronunciation of Hebrew Sha’ul (pronounced Shoyel in Central and Southeastern Yiddish).

-Anonymous asked: What happened to the Yiddish word of the week coming out weekly?
+Anonymous said: What happened to the Yiddish word of the week coming out weekly?
 The last time was 3 months ago

 YWOTW is currently on hiatus due to looming deadlines, but we will be back soon!